Acedancin/hello-world/README.md

 # hello-world
-my first repository,
+My first repository,

-Figuring out how to create content, one step at a time!
+Figuring out how to create content,

+One step at a time!